uglywizard/tinynws/README.md

 Follows a basic list of commands to run the project in a local env scenario.
 For deploy in production use __.prod__ as argument of the DJANGO_MODULE_KEY in .env file.
+In .env there is also a NASA_API_KEY configured with the DEMO_KEY supplied by NASA API.
+The key simply works, but for a low number of requests.

 __Poetry__
 ```bash